-- Value all children - > Regard different or challenging behaviours as a means of communication which needs to be explored and acknowledged. - > Provide opportunities for all children and respond to the diverse learning needs of pupils - > Teach positive and safe behaviour through routines and high expectations and talk to children about why behaviour may be unacceptable or unsafe.
+- > Have an awareness of up-to-date government guidance and training - Value all children - > Regard different or challenging behaviours as a means of communication which needs to be explored and acknowledged. - Provide opportunities for all children and respond to the diverse learning needs of pupils - > Teach positive and safe behaviour through routines and high expectations and talk to children about why behaviour may be unacceptable or unsafe.
 This includes continuing to wash hands and sanitise regularly and teaching children about ways to reduce transmission of illness - > Support pupils to change negative behaviour into more socially acceptable behaviour - > Teach respect by treating children with fairness and consistency in line with Rights Respecting - > Regularly communicate with parents and carers